mempool/mempool/README.md

   npm run build
 ```

-In the `backend` folder, make a copy of the sample config and modify it to fit your settings.
+In the `backend` folder, make a copy of the sample config:

 ```bash
   cp mempool-config.sample.json mempool-config.json